GoogleCloudPlatform/firebase-extensions/firestore-genai-chatbot/README.md

 * Candidate count: The default value is one.
 When set to an integer higher than one, additional candidate responses, up to the specified number, will be stored in Firestore under the 'candidates' field.

+* Max Output Tokens: If specified, this parameter is passed to the Gemini API to control the length of the response.

 * Candidates field: The field in the message document into which to put the other candidate responses if the candidate count parameter is greater than one.

 * Enable per document overrides.: If set to \"Yes\", discussion parameters may be overwritten by fields in the discussion collection.